For Providers: Get Listed →

 How do I pay a tutor using Arizona ESA ClassWallet?

-The most common methods are ClassWallet Direct Pay (if the tutor is set up in the ClassWallet system) and Reimbursement (if you pay out of pocket first and then submit documentation).
-For Direct Pay, the tutor must be registered with ClassWallet.
-For Reimbursement, you pay first, then submit receipts and documentation in ClassWallet.
+Payment routes can include Pay Vendor (sometimes called Direct Pay, if the tutor is set up in the ClassWallet system), a ClassWallet debit card for eligible accounts, or Reimbursement (if you pay out of pocket first and then submit documentation).
+Use only the route available in the account and provide the documentation required for that route.
 Reimbursement is not guaranteed — confirm eligibility before paying out of pocket.

 Can I use Arizona ESA to pay a family member or friend as a tutor?